SidWorks01/Cave-Dash/README.md

 ![Game ended , Obstacle Hit](Project1.png)

+### Working
+The Project firstly tracks your hands , stores its landmarks and and works according to following parameters:
+-Generation frequency of Objects
+-Creating points and Obstacle objects and removing it dynamically -Checking if Obstacles

 ### What's different about us:
 -Our code is Easy to Read and Beginner Friendly
 -We used limited modules and did not use any user-defined modules.
 Simply due to the reason that we wanted to write all the code from Scratch.